zach348/KB2/DOM_PROFILING_IMPLEMENTATION_PLAN.md

 **Status**: ⚪️ Not Started

-**Goal**: Write and test the new, more sophisticated adaptation logic without activating it in the main gameplay loop.
+**Goal**: Write and test the new, more sophisticated adaptation logic without activating it.

-**Progress Notes**:
-- None
+**Key Design Decisions** (from team discussion):
+- **Recency Weighting**: Use exponential decay with 24-hour half-life to give recent data more influence
+- **Minimum Data Requirements**: 7 data points minimum before signals activate
+- **Variance Threshold**: Require sufficient DOM value variance (standard deviation) to ensure reliable regression

 **Steps**:
 1.  **Create `calculateDOMSpecificAdaptationSignal`**:
-    -   In `AdaptiveDifficultyManager.swift`, create this new private function.
-    -   It will take a `domType` as input.
+    -   This new private function will take a `domType` as input.
-    -   Inside, it will access `domPerformanceProfiles[domType]`.
-    -   It will perform a simple weighted linear regression on the `performanceByValue` data to find the slope (performance gradient).
+    -   **Core Logic**: Perform timestamp-based weighted linear regression:
+        ```swift
+        // Pseudo-code for recency weighting
+        let currentTime = CACurrentMediaTime()
+        let weights = performanceData.map { entry in
+            let ageInHours = (currentTime - entry.timestamp) / 3600.0
+            return exp(-ageInHours * log(2.0) / 24.0) // 24-hour half-life
+        }
+        ```
+    -   **Edge Case Handling**:
+        -   **Guard 1 (History Size)**: If the profile contains fewer than 7 data points, return a neutral signal (`0.0`).
+        -   **Guard 2 (Value Variance)**: If the standard deviation of the collected DOM values is below a minimum threshold (i.e., not enough exploration has occurred), return a neutral signal (`0.0`).
-    -   It will return this slope as the adaptation signal.
+    -   Return the calculated slope as the adaptation signal.
 2.  **Create `modulateDOMsWithProfiling`**:
-    -   Create a new function that mirrors the structure of the existing `modulateDOMsWithWeightedBudget`.
+    -   This new function will be the entry point for the new logic path.
-    -   This new function will loop through each `DOMTargetType`, call `calculateDOMSpecificAdaptationSignal` for each, and then call `applyModulation` with the resulting signal.
-It will not use a shared "budget".
+    -   It will loop through each `DOMTargetType`, call `calculateDOMSpecificAdaptationSignal` for each, and then call `applyModulation` with the resulting signal.
 3.  **Add Unit Tests**:
     -   Write extensive unit tests for `calculateDOMSpecificAdaptationSignal`.
-    -   Create mock `DOMPerformanceProfile` data with clear positive, negative, and neutral trends, and assert that the function returns the expected adaptation signal (+, -, or ~0).
+    -   Test with mock data exhibiting clear positive, negative, and neutral trends.

-**Build & Test**:
--   Build and run the new unit tests to ensure the regression and signal generation logic is mathematically sound.
--   The core gameplay loop is still unaffected.
+    -   Test the guard clauses for history size and value variance.

 **Commit Point**:
 -   **Message**: `feat(ADM): Implement profile-based adaptation logic (inactive)`
--   **Description**: Adds the core functions for calculating DOM-specific adaptation signals based on performance profiles.
-This logic is not yet active in the main adaptation loop.
+-   **Description**: Adds core functions for calculating DOM-specific adaptation signals using weighted linear regression.
+Logic is not yet active.

 ---